Trend Following Swing Strategies

 | Entry 2 (Wednesday) | New VB Entry | 50 | New VB Stop |

-By Friday, if the stock continues higher, both positions are profitable.
-The first entry shows a larger gain due to more shares and earlier entry.
-The second entry adds to your exposure at a higher price but with its own defined risk.
-Combined profits demonstrate the power of strategic pyramiding in strong trends.
+If the stock continues higher into Friday, both positions are profitable.
+The first entry carries the larger gain from more shares and an earlier entry; the second adds exposure at a higher price with its own defined risk.
+The combined result shows the leverage of disciplined pyramiding in a strong trend.

 Trend Exhaustion Exits

-Knowing when to exit is just as important as knowing when to enter, especially when trends reach exhaustion phases.
-Even if your stop hasn’t been hit, certain warning signs indicate the trend is ending and you should exit proactively.
-Recognizing these signals early protects profits and prevents giving back gains when momentum shifts.
+Knowing when to exit matters as much as knowing when to enter, especially as a trend tires.
+Even if your stop has not been hit, certain warning signs suggest the move is ending and you should exit proactively to protect profit.

 Exhaustion Warning Signs

-- Volume divergence: Price making new highs on decreasing volume
+- Volume divergence: New price highs on decreasing volume

-- Candle patterns: Shooting star, bearish engulfing at resistance
+- Candle patterns: Shooting star or bearish engulfing at resistance

 Exit Strategy on Exhaustion

-- Close 50% of position immediately when you see exhaustion
+- Close half the position when you see clear exhaustion

-- Move stop to previous day’s low on remaining 50%
+- Move the stop to the prior day’s low on the remainder

-- Exit remaining 50% if Market Pulse turns against you
+- Exit the rest if Market Pulse turns against you

 Managing Multi-Week Positions

-Some of the best trends extend for 3-6 weeks, offering substantial profit potential if managed correctly.
-These multi-week positions require a different mindset than typical swing trades, with weekly management routines and careful attention to evolving Market Pulse signals.
-The key is balancing patience to let winners run with vigilance to recognize when the trend is ending.
+Some of the best trends extend for several weeks.
+These positions call for a weekly routine and steady attention to the evolving Market Pulse.
+The balance is patience to let winners run against vigilance to recognize when the trend is ending.

 Weekly Management Routine

-- Sunday Evening: Download new Volatility Box indicators for your swing positions
+- Sunday Evening: Download new Volatility Box studies for your swing positions

-- Monday Open: Check if VB levels changed significantly
+- Monday Open: Check whether VB levels changed significantly

-- Mid-Week: Review Market Pulse stage (still in Mark-Up?)
+- Mid-Week: Review the Market Pulse phase (still in Acceleration/Green or Accumulation/Yellow?)

-- Friday Close: Decide on weekend hold or exit
+- Friday Close: Decide on a weekend hold or an exit

 Weekend Hold Criteria

-- Market Pulse still WITH trend (Green or Yellow)
+- Market Pulse still WITH the trend (Green or Yellow)

-- Trailing stop at least 2% below current price
+- The trailing stop sits safely below current price

-- General market stable (SPY not showing distribution)
+- The broader market is stable (SPY not showing distribution)

 Best Symbols for Trend Following

-Not all stocks trend equally well, and focusing on the right universe of symbols dramatically improves your results.
-Large-cap technology and consumer discretionary stocks tend to trend most reliably because they have strong institutional participation and consistent momentum characteristics.
-Avoiding choppy sectors and low-quality names saves you from frustration and losses.
+Not all stocks trend equally well.
+Large-cap technology and consumer-discretionary names tend to trend most reliably thanks to strong institutional participation and consistent momentum.
+Avoiding choppy sectors and low-quality names saves a lot of frustration.

 Ideal Trend-Following Stocks